eliask101/dataexploration/README.md

 The cleaning portion and analysis are separated with the following:

-Data Exploration Assignment - Data Cleaning
+Data Exploration Assignment - Data Cleaning.Rmd

-Data Exploration Assignment - Analysis
+Data Exploration Assignment - Analysis.Rmd